dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 ### Syncing of `dlt` state

-Weaviate destination does not support syncing of the `dlt` state.
+Weaviate destination supports syncing of the `dlt` state.